CHEETAH CONSERVATION BOTSWANA

 Executive Director

 Rebecca became interested in starting up a cheetah program when she moved to Botswana in 2001 to work at Mokolodi Nature Reserve.
 Upon discovering that there was no conservation going on for the regularly persecuted and threatened cheetah she decided a project needed to be started.
 After teaming up with Dr Kyle Good and Ann Marie Houser, Cheetah Conservation Botswana came into being in 2003.
 Rebecca has a degree in Wildlife Biology from Leeds University, UK and completed her Masters in Science through Rhodes University in South Africa on the topic of human-wildlife conflict in the Kalahari.
-Rebecca has experience in a wide range of conservation projects worldwide, and has travelled the world experiencing a wide variety of cultures and wildlife.
-She is committed to ensuring a future for Botswana where wildlife and people can happily coexist and she has dedicated her life to seeing CCB be the tool to help that happen in the Kalahari.

 Picture